Would you like to get the latest data-proven results to help you get MASSIVE traffic and make REAL money instantly? Get this DONE FOR YOU GUIDE today!

 Also, if you have your Facebook business page, you can proceed to Facebook insights and to look at some basic background information about your persona.

-Below are some of the insights you can get out of these information:
+Below are some of the insights on examples of persona you can get out of this information:

 Gender – this information allow you to know who are the majority of your buyer persona, whether is a he or she.